-Laurie Scott is the Member of Provincial Parliament for Haliburton-Kawartha Lakes-Brock, having been elected four times to represent her constituents at Queen’s Park since 2003.
-She currently serves as the Official Opposition Critic for Community Safety and Women’s Issues.
+Laurie Scott is the Member of Provincial Parliament for Haliburton-Kawartha Lakes-Brock, having been elected five times to represent her constituents at Queen’s Park since 2003.

 Laurie was born and raised in Kinmount and credits her late father Bill Scott, the local Federal Member of Parliament for 28 years, with having instilled in her a strong commitment to public service and the importance of giving back to your community.

-Laurie is a tireless advocate for victims of human sex trafficking in Ontario, both inside and outside of the Legislature.
+Laurie has been a tireless advocate for victims of human sex trafficking in Ontario, both inside and outside of the Legislature.
 In 2018, she received a National iSTAND Award from [free-them] in recognition of her "taking extraordinary measures to fight human trafficking in Canada".
 Laurie was also recognized with the 2017 Champion for Children award by the BOOST Child & Youth Advocacy Centre in Toronto.
 She is also passionate about encouraging women to get actively involved in public life.